hilbix/mc/README.md

 > A: There is no example script for this yet.
 If `~/bin/mover.sh` is present, it shall be a wrapper which copies `~/backup/.` to a remote server.
 It is forked in background automatically after backup.
 Perhaps create something which uses `rsync` for this.
 Or wrap some script from your ISP to do backups.

 - Q: How do I run Minecraft?
 > A: This is not the Minecraft game.
-This prepares a CraftBukkit 1.8 Minecraft Server.
+This prepares a Spigot Minecraft Server.
 Only.
 If you do no know what this means, you are probably wrong here.

 - Q: But I want to run Minecraft!
 > A: Minecraft must be bought from Mojang/Microsoft at http://minecraft.net/

-- Q: I want Spigot.
+- Q: I want Bukkit.
-> A: Look elsewhere.
-I do not know anything about Spigot yet and probably never will.
+> A: Look out for the old version, this was for Bukkit.

 - Q: I want Sponge.
 > A: Sorry, you have to look elsewhere for now because I did not manage to run Sponge properly yet, sadly.
-> However if somebody wants to enlighten me in how to setup and run Sponge just by typing `make` such that it runs at least as stable as Bukkit based on Spigot, please leave me a message: http://hydra.geht.net/pager.php
+> However if somebody wants to enlighten me in how to setup and run Sponge just by typing `make` such that it runs at least as stable as Spigot, please leave me a message: http://hydra.geht.net/pager.php

 - Q: It does not work.
 > A: If this here does not help you, sorry, I cannot help.
 Learn how to debug shell scripts and cron jobs and then follow the yellow brick road (start at `crontab -l`).
 If you found the fix, see "I found a bug!"